COLORADO AND EASTERN UTAH 12 DAYS

 Visit Rocky Mountain National Park - the park spans the Continental Divide and encompasses impressive mountains and alpine tundra.

-The park participates in a Timed Entry Permit System. <Read more>
+The park uses Timed Entry Permits. <Read more>

 Rocky Mountain Park is known for two (2) scenic drives which originate on the park's east side near Estes Park:

-1. Trail Ridge Road. <park map> The road is the main route through the park, reaching 12,000 feet high and giving access to amazing areas.
-You can enjoy the views from your car or stop to hike or walk on easy trails.
+1. Trail Ridge Road. <park map> The road is the park’s main route, rising to 12,000 feet.
+You’ll see wide alpine-tundra views and elk herds from your car, or you can stop to walk easy trails.

 2. Old Fall River Road.
 This is a one-way gravel road open from early July to early October.
-It is narrow, curved, and has no guard rails, but it is safe.
-A four-wheel-drive vehicle is not needed.
+It's a narrow, winding road without guardrails, but it's safe and does not require four-wheel drive.

-Check out the suggested hikes.(▼) It's worth doing at least one hike.
-You can often see bighorn sheep.
+Check out the suggested hikes.(▼) Do at least one hike — you can often spot bighorn sheep.

 Overnight: Grand Lakes, CO (west side of Park)